-OA's Recognized for Fragility Fracture Patient Care as World Osteoporosis Day Approaches
+OA's Recognized for Fragility Fracture Patient Care During World Osteoporosis Month

 A broken bone, also known as an osteoporotic or fragility fracture, is a serious complication of osteoporosis and often the first sign that a person has the disease.
+One in two women and one in four men will break a bone in their lifetime due to osteoporosis.
 Unfortunately, only about 20% of the nearly two million individuals who experience fragility fractures each year are tested or treated for osteoporosis.

-Those fractures are costly; nearly $18 billion in related costs every year.
+Those fractures are costly - nearly $19 billion in related costs every year.
 By 2025, experts predict those numbers to rise to nearly three million fractures and $25.3 billion in costs each year.

 Failing to prevent future fractures can be deadly; nearly 25% of patients who suffer a hip fracture die within a year.
 The majority who do survive experience a loss of independence and often require long-term nursing home care.

 It’s time to address this silent public health epidemic in health care.

 OA has taken steps to ensure its osteoporotic fracture patients receive the treatment and care they deserve through participation in The American Orthopaedic Association’s Own the Bone® quality improvement (QI) program.
 OA joins over 270 health care institutions nationwide that have implemented Own the Bone and taken initiative to ensure their osteoporotic fracture patients receive the treatment and care they deserve.
 Through the Own the Bone program and its national web-based quality improvement registry, OA has been provided with the tools to establish a fracture liaison service (FLS) and to document, track, and benchmark care of fragility fracture patients.
 Through an FLS program, a care coordinator, such as a nurse or physician’s assistant, ensures that fragility fracture patients are identified, evaluated, and treated.